 Quora is a Q&A social network that has gained quite a lot of attention on Twitter and the rest of the online media lately.
-Well, it is only normal when your user base explodes in the last month of year 2010 and some say even doubled in the first days of 2011.
+Well, it is only normal when your user base explodes in the last month of the year 2010, and some say even doubled in the first days of 2011.
 There is a reason for this surge in new users to be happening.
 As opposed to Yahoo Answers, Quora managed to offer a social graph transfer from your Twitter and Facebook account.
-Once you sign up, you automatically start following everyone in your following and friends list that is on Quora.
+Once you sign up, you automatically start following everyone in your following and friends list on Quora.
 (Now, why Yahoo didn’t think of that?)

 Quora is a great tool for those that love sharing information and getting such.
-It is genuinely a platform where people get to ask questions, post answers and browse/follow by topics.
+It is genuinely a platform where people get to ask questions, post answers and browse/follow topics.
 It is all user-generated and very straightforward.
 No noise, seriously!
-The design is minimalistic and you can’t really get lost.
+The design is minimalistic, and you can’t really get lost.

-Couple of things on the user experience side of Quora:
+A couple of things on the user experience side of Quora:

-- Having to get an invite is bore.
+- Having to get an invite is a bore.
 Especially when you just want to try it out.
 I guess this selling proposition has pros and cons.
 But it took me more than 24 hours to find a person that can send me an invite.

-By the way, if you need an invitation, just drop me a line with your email address and I’ll make sure to send you one!
+By the way, if you need an invitation, just drop me a line with your email address, and I’ll make sure to send you one!

 Special thanks to Sara Bobkoff at www.nativecontent.eu who provided me with an invite.